jerosmith/Coursera_Getting_and_Cleaning_Data_Course_Project/README.md

-## Course N° 3 - Getting and Cleaning Data
+## Course NÂ° 3 - Getting and Cleaning Data
 ## Course Project

 The R script run_analysis.R reads several text data files and processes the data to produce a tidy data set, stored in a text file named CourseProject_Task5.txt.

+The variables are explained in the documents CodeBook.md and CodeBook.pdf.
+The latter is easier to read.

 The script performs the following steps: